Chickpea spinach curry recipe.

 - You may use store brought spice powders but freshly ground spices are the best

-- You may use 1 tsp of garam masala instead of cinnamon-cardamom-clove powder
+- You may use 1 teaspoon of garam masala instead of cinnamon-cardamom-clove powder